Jay R: Other ventures

 In February 2007, Sillona launched a club at Glorietta, called Rock Candy.
 However, it was destroyed during the 2007 Glorietta Explosion in October 2007.
 After the disaster, instead of reconstructing his club, he invested in a Ministop outlet at Wilson Street in Greenhills Shopping Center.
 He stated in an interview that Katya Santos was the one who recommended investing in this kind of business.

 Sillona has done commercials and theme songs for products like Sun Cellular, Tropicana, and Colgate.
 He is also a commercial model for Bench Body, Atlas Shippers International, Techno Marine, Unisilver, Adidas, Skechers, and Calayan Surgicenter.

 Personal life

-On March 1, 2020, Jay R married model and singer-actress Mica Javier in an outdoor ceremony at the Lind in Boracay, Malay, Aklan.
+On March 1, 2020, Sillona married model and singer-actress Mica Javier in an outdoor ceremony at the Lind in Boracay, Malay, Aklan.